HEFLoRa/AKUSIO/README.md

 ## 5)	Solar Energy to Power Shazam
 The solar energy system shown in figure 5 was designed to power the RPi.
+For the power boost we used the Adafruit PowerBoost 500 Charger - Rechargeable 5V Lipo USB Boost @ 500mA+ and a common 3-leg voltage regulator.

 ![image](https://user-images.githubusercontent.com/64909238/121412514-166c2c80-c965-11eb-957f-dd91ee76c0c7.png)